ViliusSenkus/ViliusSenkus/README.md

 ## About

 - 😄 I’ve finished full stack developer (PHP) course and passed official qualification exams.
-- 🌱 Currently I'm building up my portfoglio and gaining expeience in self training projects as my contract with employer is still valid.
+- 🌱 Currently I'm building up my portfoglio and looking for different ways to gain more variuos experience.
 - ⚡ My newest project - personal page, where I represent my self as programmer (unfinished version at vs-code.lt).
-Hope to fully enable it in middle of summer.

 ## Help each other
 - 👯 If you are desiner, visual or audio product creator I’m looking to work with you and spread your creativity all over the web.